wlays/wlays/README.md

 ### Hi there 👋
+:mountain: Currently, building Ajaib to be the best investment platform for Indonesians!
+🌱 Learning how to build and grow a world-class engineering organization
+:blue_heart: "it is harder to be kind than it is to be clever"

 <!--
 **wlays/wlays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.